 - By far the most common primary cells are based on the zinc-manganese dioxide couple, either so-called zinc-carbon cells (Leclanché cells) or alkaline manganese cells.

-late 19th century: named after Georges Leclanché (1839–82), French chemist.
+Late 19th century: named after Georges Leclanché (1839–82), French chemist.

 Definition of Leclanché cell in:

-- The British & World English dictionary
+- British & World English dictionary